 - This technique gives realistic results when there is a large number of risks in the project.

 - This technique is suitable for large and complex projects.
 It is not used in small-sized projects in general.

 - The expert who is making this analysis may affect the result because of his/her personal decisions and bias.

 - If the positive and negative risks are not identified properly, the result would be misleading.

 - The impact of risk calculation as a monetary value may be difficult in some cases.

-Note that the EMV is an important concept from a PMP exam point of view.
+In this article, we discussed the expected monetary value analysis in risk management and analyzed expected monetary value questions and answers.
+Note that the EMV is an important concept from a PMP certification exam point of view.
 You may see one or more than one question in the exam.